rajuadaki/SACS-Java/README.md

 # General
 ## Overview
-The Developer Essentials project has been created to give developers creating systems consuming Sabre WebServices some basic examples, code snippets, best practices or even small libraries they could use while developing their code.
+The Sabre API Code Samples project has been created to give developers creating systems consuming Sabre WebServices some basic examples, code snippets, best practices or even small libraries they could use while developing their code.
 It shows how to chain simple calls into more complex business cases, where subsequent calls use data returned from the previous ones.
 The project focuses on such important issues like SOAP session pooling on the client side, or managing the REST authentication token.
 All the services used and showcased in this project employ the latest versions of the Sabre WebServices at the time of creating this project, that is:

 - TravelItineraryRead – version 3.6.0
 - PassengersDetails – version 3.2.0